no5ix/hexo-theme-neo/source/_posts/na_az_driver_license_test_notes.md

     - `√`: Look to the sides of your vehicle to see what is coming.
         - Any time you come to a place where people may cross or enter your path, or where one line of traffic meets another, you should look to the left and right sides of your vehicle to make sure no one is coming.
     - Slowly pass vehicles that seem to be stopped for no reason.
+-  At a school crossing sign, you should:
+    - Always stop, whether there is a stop sign or not.
+    - `√`: Watch for children and be ready to stop.
+        - Pentagonal signs mean you are approaching a school zone and/or school crossing.
+When you see these signs, be alert and prepare to stop.
+    - Always sound your horn when you see children.
+- You may not park within ____ of a fire hydrant.
+    - 25 feet
+    - `√`: 15 feet
+    - 30 feet
+- Drivers should leave a space cushion(缓冲, 垫子) of ____ between themselves and the vehicle ahead of them.
+    - One second
+    - `√`: Three to six seconds
+        - Drivers should leave a space cushion of three to six seconds between themselves and the vehicle directly ahead of them, under normal conditions.
+The distance should increase as speeds increase.
+    - 10 seconds
+- n a vehicle equipped with airbags, the safest place for children age 12 and under to ride is in:
+    - The front seat.
+    - `√`: The back seat.
+    - The bed of a pick-up truck.
+- If you find yourself in a skid:
+    - Brake lightly.
+    - `√`: Stay off the brakes.
+        - If your vehicle begins to skid, do not use the brakes.
+Braking could make the skid worse.
+    - Brake abruptly.